-ordered holy Aegeas 'Andrew to be fixed to the cross, commanding the inquisition, that he whose feet and hands were to be bound as if stretched upon a rack: not be fixed with nails that he would pass quickly, but rather that he would be tormented by longer torture.
-Who when he had come to the place where the cross was prepared : seeing it from afar he exclaimed saying, Hail, O cross, thou art consecrated by the body of Christ: and adorned with his limbs as with pearls.
-Before our Lord went up to thee thou held earthly fear : but now however holding heavenly love, thou art fitted up for an offering.33 It is known by those who believe how much joy is had in thee: how many gifts have been prepared.
+Hen Aegeas ordered holy Andrew to be fixed to the cross, commanding the inquisition, that he whose feet and hands were to be bound as if stretched upon a rack: not be fixed with nails that he would pass quickly, but rather that he would be tormented by longer torture.
+Who, when he had come to the place where the cross was prepared: seeing it from afar, exclaimed, saying, Hail, O Cross, thou art consecrated by the body of Christ: and adorned with his limbs as with pearls.
+Before our Lord went up to thee thou held earthly fear: but now however, holding heavenly love, thou art fitted up for an offering.
+It is known by those who believe how much joy is had in thee: how many gifts have been prepared.
 Safe therefore and rejoicing I come to thee: so that thou also exulting may receive me, the disciple of him which hung upon thee: because I have always been thy friend and I have desired to embrace thee.
-O good cross which hast received comeliness and beauty from the limbs of the Lord, long since desired, earnestly loved, sought for without pause, and at length now prepared for the eager soul: take me away from men and deliver me to my Master : that through thee he may accept me which through thee hath redeemed me.
-And having thus spoken they stripped him: and gave his clothes to Which having the executioners. approached raised him on the cross34 : and as he had commanded them they suspended him.
-Thus for two days hanging on the cross : he comforted believers in the merits of Lord.
-And when the following day was now come, this sight was made, of exceeding splendour like lightning coming forth from heaven, which so encircled him. that before brilliance mortal eyes were not able to look upon him at all.
-And when the splendour had remained about the space of half an hour, the light withdrawing, he gave up the ghost, and together with the light departed to the Lord: to whom be honour and glory, for ever and ever, amen.
-But
+O good Cross which hast received comeliness and beauty from the limbs of the Lord, long since desired, earnestly loved, sought for without pause, and at length now prepared for the eager soul: take me away from men and deliver me to my Master : that through thee he may accept me which through thee hath redeemed me.
+And having thus spoken they stripped him: and gave his clothes to the executioners.
+Which, having approached, raised him on the cross: and as he had commanded them they suspended him.
+Thus for two days hanging on the cross: he comforted believers in the merits of Lord.
+And when the following day was now come, this sight was made, of exceeding splendour like lightning coming forth from heaven, which so that before encircled him, brilliance mortal eyes were not able to look upon him at all.
+And when the splendour had remained about the space of half an hour, the light withdrawing, he gave up the ghost, and together with the light departed to the Lord: to whom be honour and glory for ever and ever, amen.
+But thou, O Lord, have mercy upon us.